7 Tips on How To Start a Vlog

 Understanding your audience is a major part of learning how to start a vlog.
 They, along with your topic, will help determine how frequently you post videos.
 A gaming vlog can have multiple posts in a week, but that may not be ideal for other topics where the audience may need time to digest and implement the ideas you share.

 Just as important as the frequency of vlogging you do is the length of your recordings.
 Statistics show that most videos that get watched in their entirety last two minutes or less.
 Of course, there are some vlogs that go on for 30 minutes or more.
 However, depending on your topic, you can expect folks to drop off anywhere between six and 12 minutes.
 This is where vlog editing can come in handy to help you take the meat of your vlog content and whittle it down into something more consumable.

 7. Get Moving!

 As with most new endeavors, figuring out how to start a vlog can be a bit intimidating.
 However, once you get started, you’ll quickly realize that it’s not as bad as you thought.
-The scary thoughts go away once you get moving, and you’ll get better as you go.
+The truth is that once you get moving, you’ll get better as you go.
 Get started today!
 Think of some vlog topics, get filming equipment and begin practicing.